jwlunsford/udacity_projects/item_catalog/README.md

 After the required dependencies are installed, run the web application using Flask.
 The following steps will explain how to create a local copy of the code and run Flask.

 1. Download and unzip (or Clone) the contents of this repository using Github or Git commands from the Terminal or shell.
 2. Navigate to the root directory (item_catalog) where the files have been copied using a Terminal (i.e.; shell prompt).
 The command `dir` on windows or `cd` on OSX and Linux, are used to navigate to the directory.
-For example, on Mac OSX, you would type `cd /path/to/directory/here` to navigate to the local files.
+For example, using Mac OSX Terminal, you would type `cd /path/to/directory/here` to navigate to the local files.
 3. Run the Flask server by typing the following into the Terminal (i.e.; shell) window. `$ python main.py` If everything was installed correctly, this will start the Flask Application running in the background on port 5000.